effector/effector/documentation/src/content/docs/en/api/effector/Event.md

 ```

 In the most cases there is no reason to use `void` with the another type (~~`Event<void | number>`~~).
 Use `void` only
-to declare the Event or ReadonlyEvent without the argument at all.
+to declare the Event or EventCallable without the argument at all.
 That's why it is possible to send data from event with argument into event without argument.

 ```ts